While I was in Indianapolis at PLA, Innovative’s Joe Murphy, Director, Library Futures, was in Austin, Texas at the well-known South

 American Libraries Magazine

-Dear Librarians, Here is the DCL Ebook Report for March 2014 from Douglas County (Colo.)
+Here is the DCL Ebook Report for April 2014 from Douglas County (Colo.)
 Libraries.
 Click here.
-This month I pose the following challenges:
+There seem to be two points of interest in this report.

 - next ›